-A quick and easy recipe for a clean eating shrimp salad with cooked shrimp, quinoa, blanched broccoli and roasted asparagus!
-Prepare everything ahead of time and throw it into a bowl for dinner.
+A clean eating shrimp salad with cooked shrimp, quinoa, blanched broccoli and roasted asparagus!
+Prepare everything ahead of time and throw it into a bowl for a quick and easy lunch or dinner.

 This shrimp salad totally fits the bill!
 It’s got quinoa, cooked shrimp, blanched broccoli and roasted asparagus — all of which can be prepared ahead of time and thrown into a bowl come dinner time.

-- 2 cups raw broccoli, cut into bite size flowerets
+- 2 cups raw broccoli, cut into bite size peices

 - ½ pound of asparagus + 1 teaspoon olive oil and sea salt & pepper for roasting

 - ½ cup shredded red cabbage

 - 1 tomato, sliced into bite size pieces

 - ground pepper

 - Blanch the raw broccoli:Bring a pot of water to a boil.
 In a large bowl, fill with half ice and water.
 Cut up the broccoli while you wait for the water to boil.
 Carefully, add in broccoli and cook for 1 to 2 minutes.
 The broccoli will become tender and bright in color.
 Scoop out broccoli with a slotted spoon quickly and immediately move into the ice water, keeping it in there for for about 30 seconds.
 Drain in a colander and set aside.

 - Roast the asparagus: Set oven to broil.
 Trim the tough ends of the asparagus and place it on a prepared pan.
 Sprinkle the asparagus with olive oil and toss around the pan to coat.
 Sprinkle with a the sea salt and ground pepper.
 Place in the oven and broil for 4-7 minutes.
 Don't overcook.
 Set aside.